hakizimana-fred/checkdomain-expiry/README.md

 # checkdomain-expiry
+A simple script written in nodejs,
-this script checks when domains will expire
+This script checks when domains will expire.

+# Requirements
+You must have nodejs installed to be able to run this script.